AshwinUniyal/Covid19-IndiaTracker/README.md

 >Total Deaths

-* Situation of Covid in every Indian States, UTs.
+* Situation and stats of Covid-19 in every Indian States, UTs in tabular form